-Storing your jewelry properly — separately in soft pouches or padded cases — helps protect against scratches and contaminants.
+Storing your jewellery properly — separately in soft pouches or padded cases — helps protect against scratches and contaminants.

 Why Do Diamonds Lose Their Sparkle?

-Diamonds can sustain damage, but it's more common for them to lose their luster.
+Diamonds can sustain damage, but it's more common for them to lose their lustre.
 Diamonds might lose their sparkle over the course of time depending on a handful of factors.

-Plus, skincare products, makeup, and household products can all lodge in the crevices of your jewelry's setting.
-The result is a piece of jewelry that looks entirely grimy, from the setting to the stone itself.
+Plus, skincare products, makeup, and household products can all lodge in the crevices of your jewellery's setting.
+The result is a piece of jewellery that looks entirely grimy, from the setting to the stone itself.

 Careful cleaning is necessary to restore your diamond's brilliance.

 With daily wear and regular cleaning, your diamond is likely to last your entire lifetime (and even longer).
 But there are other conditions that can damage a diamond due to the chemical makeup of the gemstone.